-NOTE 2: You are not required to negotiate Tuesdays from 1:30 to 2:45, but keep in mind that it is a time that you, me, and your classmates have free in our schedules.
-(Remember--I WANT YOU TO KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS, to negotiate or if we need a make-up class for some reason.)
-Since partners will be assigned and exercises given out on Fridays, it is perfectly fine to negotiate with your partner any time Friday, Saturday, Sunday, Monday, Tuesday, or even Wednesday if you finish negotiating by 3 pm and have your results and assessments in by 5 pm.
+NOTE 2: You are not required to negotiate Mondays from 1:30 to 2:45, but keep in mind that it is a time that you, me, and your classmates have free in our schedules.
+(Remember--I WANT YOU TO KEEP THIS TIME FREE OF ALL OTHER APPOINTMENTS, to negotiate if necessary or if we need a make-up class for some reason.)
+Since partners will be assigned and exercises given out by Thursday, it is perfectly fine to negotiate with your partner any time on Thursday, Friday, Saturday, Sunday, Monday, or even Tuesday if you finish negotiating by 3 pm and have your results and assessments in by 5 pm.

-NOTE 3: Please check email each dav after an exercise is assigned and respond quickly to your partner's requests to meet.
+NOTE 3: Please check email each day after an exercise is assigned and respond quickly to your partner's requests to meet.
 Also be considerate of each other's time.
-No negotiation need go longer than 1.5 hours or so.
+No negotiation needs to go longer than 1.5 hours or so.